Filipoliko/shallow-react-snapshot/CONTRIBUTING.md

 To run tests only for a single react version, use `npm test -- --selectProjects react-16`.

+## Link

+You can link the package to your project by running `npm link && npm run dev` in the `shallow-react-snapshot` project and `npm link shallow-react-snapshot` in your project.
+The `npm run dev` will watch for changes in the `shallow-react-snapshot` project and rebuild the package.

+## Playground

+When investigating react internals, it is often helpful to have a playground to test things out and check them directly in the browser.

+Run `npm run playground` to open a server with a simple react component (you will be able to select the version).
+You can edit the rendered react component in `playground/main.jsx` file if you want to simulate a specific scenario.

 ## Codestyle

 We are using [biome](https://biomejs.dev) for code formatting and linting.